 Apostolic Tabernacle was founded in 1967 by Bishop B.S. and Sister Rachael Cole.
 Rev. Cole pastored Apostolic Tabernacle with excellence and godly integrity from 1967 – 2011 (44 years).
-Dr. Talmadge and Rebecca French were installed as Pastor in 2011 and just recently celebrated 5 years of pastoral ministry at ApTab.
+Dr. Talmadge and Rebecca French were installed as Pastor in 2011 and just recently celebrated seven years of pastoral ministry here at ApTab.

 Dr. French graduated with his PhD from one of the leading European universities, the University of Birmingham in England, in December 2011.
 His Doctoral Thesis is the first of its kind, researching the foundations of the Oneness Movement at a major university, under the supervision of well-known and well-published college administrator, educator, and author Dr. Allan Anderson, Director of the Graduate Institute at the University of Birmingham.